johnchrishays/YDN_op-ed_ML/README.md

 # Recurrent Neural Network on the Yale Daily News Opinion Section

 ## Scraping the YDN website
 `YDN_article_read.py`: scrapes the Yale Daily News website for op-eds dating back 10 years (all of the articles available online).
-This provides a dataset of about 5 million words.
+This provides a dataset of about 5 million words and 10k+ articles.

 `ydn_oped_links_complete.csv`: List of all links to YDN opinion articles.